TrabelsiOmaima/TypeScript/README.md

 16. interfaces with classes :
-- if a classe impliment an interface, each objects of thsi classe should : impliment this interface and it structure.
+        - if a classe impliment an interface, each objects of thsi classe should : impliment this interface and rabsolutly respect it structure.

                 app.ts>
                 import { HasFormatter } from './interfaces/HasFormatter.js';

                 let doc: HasFormatter;
                 doc = new Invoice(tofrom.value, details.value, amount.valueAsNumber);

-        interfaces > HasFormatter.ts
+                interfaces > HasFormatter.ts >
                 export interface HasFormatter {
                 format(): string;
                 }

+17. creating a renderListeItem class :
+- render list of adding items
+app.ts
++ListTemplate.ts

+18.